PipeOps-Marketplace/mongodb/readme.md

-# MySQL on PipeOps
+# MongoDB on PipeOps

-Welcome to the MySQL addon for PipeOps, where you can effortlessly deploy a MySQL instance for your projects.
+Welcome to the MongoDB addon for PipeOps, where you can effortlessly deploy a MongoDB instance for your projects.

 [![Deploy on PipeOps](https://railway.app/button.svg)](https://railway.app/template/0ELOuE?referralCode=IQhE0B)

 ## Features
-- **MySQL Ready**: Deploy MySQL with just one click.
+- **MongoDB Ready**: Deploy MongoDB with just one click.
 - **Public or Private Access**: Customize your instance's access settings based on your project's needs.

 ## How to Use